Anastasia Dumange: Reactions to Buenaventura's militancy

-In early 1923, Dumange visited Buenaventura at his prison cell in Donostia; he had been caught and arrested in Madrid, and detained without charge.
+In early 1923, Dumange visited Buenaventura at his prison cell in San Sebastián; he had been caught and arrested in Madrid, and detained without charge.
 He pleaded to his sister Rosa to prevent her from visiting him again, worried about the toll the trip was taking on his mother.
 On 17 May 1923, Bilbao governor Fernando González Regueral was assassinated in León by members of Los Solidarios, but the police never caught them.
 In the aftermath, the Leonese press published speculations that a local anarchist group, led by Dumange's imprisoned son Buenaventura, had carried out the attack.
 Not knowing who the perpretrators were, the Leonese police carried out a series of arbitrary arrests.
 Dumange's son Santiago was detained and the police attempted to arrest her husband, who was very ill and confined to his bed, but Dumange and her neighbours prevented them from taking him in.

 During Dumange's visit to see Buenaventura in prison, he had promised her that he would immediately return to León after he was released, but he instead went off to continue his illicit activities.
 After Buenaventura participated in a bank robbery in Xixón, Dumange became one of the most famous women in León.
 She was often asked about the exploits of her son, but she disregarded the reports, stating that whenever he returned to León she would have to mend his tattered clothes and shoes, so she believed he could not have become wealthy from bank robberies.
 Buenaventura was later imprisoned again in Paris for attempting to assassinate Alfonso XIII.
 He kept his family up to date with his appeals, in order to keep Dumange calm, and told her to ignore what journalists said about him.
 Facing the possibility of execution, he asked his sister Rosa to support their mother, as he was worried about the pain his imprisonment was causing her.
 However, in July 1927, he was released by order of Raymond Poincaré's government; he lamented that his mother was not there to see him upon his release.